muziejus/javascripting-english-major/14-events-popups.md

 layout: default
 title: Integrating Leaflet with Events
 permalink: /14-events-popups
+prevch: /13-bootstrap
+nextch: /15-go-live
 ---

-The “Could Be” project is coming along nicely, as is, I hope, your own project.
+The “Could Be” Project is coming along nicely, as is, I hope, your own project.
 In between chapters, I added some code so that the poem would load inside `#poem` using the same technique for the tabs.
 We’ll be working with that a bit in this chapter, as this chapter is devoted to integrating Leaflet with the rest of the page.
-In my own wireframing for the “Could Be” project that I mentioned in the [previous chapter](/13-bootstrap), I wanted the user to be able to click on places in the poem that would then have the map zoom and the tab holding the information for that place to become visible.
+In my own wireframing for the “Could Be” Project that I mentioned in the [previous chapter](/13-bootstrap), I wanted the user to be able to click on places in the poem that would then have the map zoom to that place and also have the tab holding the information for that place become visible.

-There are a few ways to do this, but I will choose the one that is a bit more involved, so that you can see other applications of jQuery.
+There are a few ways to do this, but I will choose one that is a bit more involved, so that you can see other applications of jQuery.

 <section id="adding-links">